 Ktor makes an automatic redirect to the authorization page for a specific provider and passes the necessary parameters:

-a client ID used to access APIs of the selected provider;
+A client ID used to access APIs of the selected provider.

-a callback or redirect URL specifying a Ktor application page that will be opened after authorization is completed;
+A callback or redirect URL specifying a Ktor application page that will be opened after authorization is completed.

-scopes of third-party resources required for a Ktor application;
+Scopes of third-party resources required for a Ktor application.

-optional parameters specific for a certain provider.
+Optional parameters specific for a certain provider.

-a client ID and client secret.
+Client ID and client secret.

-The authorization server returns an access token.
+The authorization server responds by returning an access token.